-An agent of a mysterious origin who's tasked with infiltrating Ultratech's tournament and shutting down their operations.
-She is the canonical winner of the tournament but her defeat of Eyedol caused a rip in the timestream and thrust Ultratech back in time by 2000 years.
+An agent of a mysterious origin who's tasked with infiltrating UltraTech's tournament and shutting down their operations.
+Her actions at the end of KI1 caused a rip in the timestream and thrust UltraTech back in time by 2000 years.

 Calling Your Attacks: The biggest offender in KI 2013, it seems.
 She shouts "Buster!" when using her Buster Knee (both normal and Shadow), calls out "Ichi Ni San" on every hit of the move, her Instinct Mode has her sometimes call out "Firecat!" and she calls out "Finish!" whenever she activates her Ultra Combo.